-This article is going to look into repossession as a whole and what it means to be in mortgage arrears.
+This article is going to look into repossession as a whole and what it means to be in house repayments arrears.
 If you have a particular question in mind, we've added a section so you can quickly navigate below:

 - What happens when you are in arrears?